manuwhs/obsidianizer/README.md

 # obsidianizer
-Library to enhance your knowledge base, especially designed to combine it [Obsidian vaults](https://obsidian.md/), adding advanced functionalities on top.
+Library to enhance your [Obsidian vaults](https://obsidian.md/) knowledge base.

 # Features

-Its main features are:
+Obsidianier offers a set of advanced features to create and process Obsidian vaults, these include:
-- Email journal logging: Write your thoughts during the day as entried in your email drafts.
+- **Email journal logging**: Write your thoughts during the day as entried in your email drafts.
 Then use obsidianizer to dump them into a latex file to be processed later.
-- Latex processing: Load the journal entries previously stored ()
+- **Latex processing**: Load the journal entries previously stored ()
-- Pdf processing: Automatically read the highlighed text and associated comments from your pdfs.
+- **Pdf processing**: Automatically read the highlighed text and associated comments from your pdfs.
 You can then convert them to obsidian vaults.
-- Obsidian vault processing: Load and create Vaults from your read pdfs and journals.
+- **Obsidian vault** processing: Load and create Vaults from your read pdfs and journals.
 Combine
-- NLP processing: The library comes with a set of functionalities to analyze the vaults.
+- **NLP processing**: The library comes with a set of functionalities to analyze the vaults.

 # Installation